An unhelpful pep-talk

 Think about it this way: How can we live a life of generous, Christ-like love if people are walking on eggshells around us, afraid of upsetting us by accidentally saying the “wrong” thing?
 Food for thought…

-3. What attitudes fill your heart?
+3. What attitudes fill your heart in difficult relationships?

 This final reaction to hurtful situations is quite a broad one, isn’t it?
 All sorts of feelings can flood our hearts after a tense encounter.
 Some of these flow away; others linger and set up residence there.
 It’s these “permanent resident” feelings that I’m focusing on below.

 In particular, I’m honing in on self-pity because it can so quickly set up camp in our hearts when we’re grieving, chronically ill, and/or depressed.

 I don’t know about you, but I really struggle with self-pity.
 Sometimes, in my isolation, I get overwhelmed by sadness.
 When people who are supposed to love me don’t care for me the way (I believe) they should, I feel bitterly disappointed and confused.
 It can be quite devastating, can’t it, when we feel rejected or mistreated or judged or neglected?